Ayush1146/Mini_Project/1_Requirements/README.md

 # 4W's and 1'H

-## What:
+## What

 * The process of calculating the resistance and tolerance of resistor was very complicated and time consuming.

-## When:
+## When

-* This issue occurs every time we have to calculate the characteristics of a resistor for applying it for some kind of application.
+- This issue occurs every time we have to calculate the characteristics of a resistor for applying it for some kind of application.
-## Where:
+## Where

-* In every single project where we need to implement and calculate the characteristics of our resistor.
+- In every single project where we need to implement and calculate the characteristics of our resistor.

-## Who:
+## Who

-* All the industries and the users who works with the application of resistors.
+- All the industries and the users who works with the application of resistors.

-## How:
+## How

-* This problem have been caused by complexed and time consuming method of calculating the characteristics of a resistor.
+- This problem have been caused by complexed and time consuming method of calculating the characteristics of a resistor.

-# Detail Requirements:
+## Detail Requirements

-## High Level Requirements:
+## High Level Requirements
 | ID | Description | Category | Status |
 | ----- | ----- | ------- | ---------|
 | HR01 | User shall be able to select type of resistor | Technical | IMPLEMENTED |
 | HR02 | User shall be able to input the color of bands  | Technical | IMPLEMENTED |
 | HR03 | Output of the characteristics should be displayed   | Technical | IMPLEMENTED|
-## Low Level Requirements:
+## Low Level Requirements

 |ID  | Description | HLR-ID | Status (Implemented/Future)|
 |----|-------------|--------|----------------------------|